jianguoz/CarND1-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

 For my model, I modify the [Nvidia End to End learning Architecture](https://arxiv.org/pdf/1604.07316.pdf), where my image shape is (160, 320, 3).
-The model consists of 5 convolution neural networks with 5x5 and 3x3 filter sizes and depths between 24 and 64, there are also 3 full connected layer, the output of final layer is 1(model.py lines 76-88).
+The model consists of 5 convolution neural layers with 5x5 and 3x3 filter sizes and depths between 24 and 64, there are also 3 full connected layer, the output of final layer is 1(model.py lines 76-88).

 The model includes RELU layers to introduce nonlinearity, the data is normalized and cropping in the model using a Keras lambda layer and cropping method(code line 77-78).